marmelab/coPostgresQuery/README.md

 - sort:
     Specify the field by which to filter the result (Additionally the result will always get sorted by the entity identifiers to avoid random order)
 - sortDir:
-    Specify the sort direction either 'ASC' or 'DESC'
+    Specify the sort direction, either 'ASC' or 'DESC'

 ### updateOne